mph-/lcapy/doc/internals.rst

 Lcapy uses a number of classes to represent a value or expression.
-These classes all inherit from the 'Expr' base class; this is a wrapper for a sympy expression.
-Unfortunately, sympy does not provide a generic sympy expression class so 'Expr' stores the sympy expression as its 'expr' attribute.
+These classes all inherit from the 'Expr' base class; this is a wrapper for a SymPy expression.
+Unfortunately, SymPy does not provide a generic SymPy expression class so 'Expr' stores the SymPy expression as its 'expr' attribute.

 'cExpr' represents a constant, such as the resistance of a resistor.